MatthiasKainer/draft-article/README.md

 seq [None; Some [|"ELEMENT01"; "3"|]; Some [|"ELEMENT04"; "4"|]; None; ...]
 ```

-As you can see, both the empty element at the beginning and the incorrect element at index 3 are None.
+As you can see, both the empty element at the beginning and the incorrect element at index 3 are `None`.

 I want to add one thing in code here even though it is technically not needed - tokenize currently returns our tokens as an array.
 I prefer to work with tuples in F#, because it comes with a few benefits (remember the `||>` from above), so we will convert it.
 We can easily do this with the line `fun line -> Some(line[0], line[1])`, but we can't just pipe it in this case.
 If we write